Boyle-Lab/NanoPal-Snakemake/README.markdown

 * You want to combine multiple sequencing runs into one big pool and run the pipeline on all the data together (the `everything` dataset in the example).

-If you only have one directory for an entry you can optionally use a single string for the value for convenience, instead of having to wrap it up as a single-element list (the `minion` dataset in the example).
+If you only have one file for an entry you can optionally use a single string for the value for convenience, instead of having to wrap it up as a single-element list (the `minion` dataset in the example).

-Each of the directories you specify must have a `basecalled_output.tar` file in it, which is where the pipeline will pull the data from.
-Note that some of our older sequencing runs have a slightly different format here — see the TODO in `scripts/retrieve-input.sh` for more context.

 ## Containers